 - Pinch of cayenne

-- Combine the flour, paprika, oregano, onion powder, celery seed and cayenne in a small bowl and set aside.
+- Make the seasoned flour blend by combining the flour, paprika, oregano, onion powder, celery seed, and cayenne in a small bowl.
+Set aside.

-- Add the garlic and sauté until fragrant, 1 minute more, then sprinkle the seasoned flour mixture over the entire pan.
+- Add the garlic and sauté 1 minute more, then sprinkle the seasoned flour mixture over the entire pan.